 In case you didn’t know it, newsflash: I freaking LOVE strawberries.

 The time has come again for strawberries this year, and I am so thrilled to finally share this recipe with y’all.
-It’s one that I adapted last year in Baton Rouge, and it is working like a charm on those locally grown berries we’ve been getting in our weekly baskets.
+It’s one that I adapted when we lived in Baton Rouge, and it is working like a charm on those locally grown berries we’ve been getting in our weekly baskets.

-This syrup is sweet—but not so sweet—and it’s good on many things, including bread and ice cream and pretty much anything in between that needs a healthy dose of strawberry-ness in it.
+This Strawberry Syrup is sweet—but not so sweet—and it’s good on many things, including bread and ice cream and pretty much anything in between that needs a healthy dose of strawberry-ness in it.

 And it’s pretty darn simple to make, too!